-They may use echolalia (repeating other people’s words as they are uttered) changing of voice pitch, gestures or repetitive movements.
+They may use echolalia (repeating other people’s words as uttered), changing voice pitch, gestures, or repetitive movements.

-Autistic children more easily recall words and sentences through songs.
-They associate melody and rhythmic patterns with a specific meaning.
-Moreover, through singing and dancing, they connect speech with something positive and relaxing.
+Autistic children more easily recall words and sentences through songs: they associate melody and rhythmic patterns with a specific meaning.
+Moreover, singing and dancing connect speech with something positive and relaxing.
 They are better able to open up and even start conversations on their own.

 Stimulation of facial muscles

 Speech therapy can also include massaging facial muscles and incorporating speech exercises to help better articulation.
-As children get accustomed to physical touch, they can relax and deal with touch aversion.
+Children can relax and deal with touch aversion as they get accustomed to physical touch.

-This technique should be approached thoughtfully, as patience and proper handling are a must.
+This technique should be approached thoughtfully, as patience and proper handling are necessary.
 In time, the child will feel comfortable and safe enough to utter sounds and later work on more elaborate communication.

 Advanced tools and aid

-Depending on the diagnosis, a speech pathologist may decide to include electronic talkers, teach sign language or typing as a way of primary communication.
+Depending on the diagnosis, a speech pathologist may decide to include electronic talkers, teach sign language or type as a primary communication method.